 Creating an Application

-The registration process typically involves creating an account on the service’s website, then entering basic information about the application such as the name, website, logo, etc. After registering the application, you’ll be given a
+The registration process typically involves creating a developer account on the service’s website, then entering basic information about the application such as the name, website, logo, etc. After registering the application, you’ll be given a

 client_id (and a